soaxelbrooke/phrase/README.md

 2. Exporting scored models
 3. Significant term/phrase extraction/transform

 N-gram counting is done continuously, providing batches of documents as they come in.
 Model export reads all n-gram counts so far and calculates mutual information-based collocations - you can then deploy the models by shipping the binary and `data/scores_*` files to a server.
-Labeling (identifying all significant terms and phrases in text) or transforming (replacing longest found phrases in text) can be done either via the CLI or the web server.
+Labeling (identifying all significant terms and phrases in text) or transforming (eager replace of longest found phrases in text) can be done either via the CLI or the web server.
 [Providing labels](#labels) for documents is not necessary for learning phrases, but does help, and allows for significant term labeling also.

 ### Training a phrase model